nodelike/chronos-rest/README.md

     - Documents (pdf, msword, excel, etc.)
     - Other (fallback)

-- **Manual Upload Pipeline**:
-  - Currently only manual uploads are supported
-  - Files are uploaded to S3 storage
-  - Basic metadata is extracted and stored
-  - Thumbnails are generated for images

 ### Enhanced Data Models

 The database schema now includes expanded models for: